-We think that the NoCry Clear Anti Fog glasses are the bee's knees for daily driver eye protection.
-They're lightweight with an adjustable fit and quality lenses and comfortable enough that, at moments, we even forgot that we were wearing them — an uncommon feat in a world of protective glasses.
-The low profile of the NoCry glasses worked well with hats, respirators, masks, and ear protection.
-They also performed surprisingly well on our impact tests and didn't get too scratched up, even after all the abuse we laid on them.
-The highly transparent lens didn't distort our testers' vision, so there were no tired eyes at the end of the day.
-We can't complain about the price either.
+For daily-use eye protection, the NoCry Clear Anti Fog glasses are the bee's knees.
+They're lightweight with an adjustable fit and quality lenses, and so comfortable we occasionally forgot we were wearing them, which is unusual in the world of safety glasses.
+Their low profile meant they were compatible when wearing hats, respirators, masks, and ear protection.
+They also performed surprisingly well on our impact tests, sustaining minimal scratches despite all the abuse we put them through.
+The highly transparent lens didn't distort vision, so there were no tired eyes at the end of the day.
+We can't complain about the price tag, either.

-Although there are a few features that make the NoCry spectacles adjustable, and we like that they have holes to attach straps to, they are a pretty standard design.
-Unlike some of the others we tested, they lack any kind of a gasket, and they don't come with a strap for the provided holes.
-Some dust can creep up between the cheeks, too, so we do wish they hugged the cheeks a bit closer.
+The NoCry is a fairly standard design, but there are a few adjustability features, and we like that they have holes to attach straps (but you'll have to provide your own strap).
+Unlike some of the others we tested, they lack any kind of gasket.
+Some dust can creep up between the cheeks, too, and we wish they hugged the cheeks a bit closer.
 This is a tradeoff, though, because that same gap also made them ventilate better with a respirator.
-All in all, we loved the NoCry product for those who need a well-rounded daily pair of eye protection for anything from tree trimming to chemistry to carpentry.
+All in all, we recommend the NoCry glasses for anyone needing a well-rounded daily pair of eye protection for anything from tree trimming to chemistry to carpentry.

 Although the rubber gasket seals out dust and is pretty comfortable, our testers found that it got quite sweaty under there because the rubber has a broad contact with skin.
 While dealing with the sweat issue, we also realized that it's hard to adjust the strap for tightness while you have these on, and removing them isn't very convenient when you're also wearing a hat, mask, or gloves possibly covered in something like a concrete stain.
 Still, these were our favorite when we needed heavy-duty protection.
 We recommend the SolidWork Safety Goggles for people who need serious protection from fumes, dust, and impact.